Map of Stories

 About

 Welcome to Scotland’s Map of Stories.
-Map of Stories is an attempt to express some small part of the dizzying diversity within Scottish oral storytelling traditions, and in particular to celebrate stories that have deep roots within the landscapes they emerge from.
+Map of Stories is an attempt to express a small part of the dizzying diversity within Scottish oral storytelling traditions, and in particular to celebrate stories that have deep roots within the landscapes they emerge from.

 The stories we have gathered and placed on our map take multiple shapes and forms.

-Some arise from Scotland’s indigenous languages—from Gaelic or Scots—and from particular communities, whether those be Scottish traveller communities, or those amongst the many islands of Shetland.
 Others, equally rich and provocative, come from the growing number of migrant and mixed-heritage traditions—from Iran, India, Kenya, Ireland, Wales—that comprise Scotland as a complex 21st Century nation.

 Others are more contemporary: stories of personal experience, of local history, or stories the tellers have brought together and shaped themselves.

-And yet, like all maps, we hope our Map of Stories now serves as an invitation to go exploring.
+And yet, like all maps, we hope our Map of Stories serves as an invitation to go exploring.
 It is, in very real terms, a treasure map.
 We have found some of the treasure, and marked it here on the map for you to follow in our footsteps.

 Supported By